-As it was mentioned at the beginning of this article a refinished bathtub, if done properly, preserves most the functionalities and capabilities as those of an original one.
+As it was mentioned at the beginning of this article a refinished bathtub, if done properly, preserves most of the functionalities and capabilities as those of an original one.
 Water storage is not an exception: bathtubs, either original or resurfaced ones can only be used to store water for short periods of time (a few days at the most) as emergency measurement, let’s say when there is a storm coming to have some water reserves in case the service is interrupted but they are not supposed to be used for that purpose for relatively long periods of time.
 The consequences in both cases could be disastrous.
-Among them we can mention the appearance of rust in areas like around the drain or overflow.
+Among them, we can mention the appearance of rust in areas like around the drain or overflow.

 Can I steam clean my refinished bathtub?

 A household steam cleaner with a scrubbing attachment may seem like a good way to get rid of all that dirt and soap gunk without using abrasives.
 Unfortunately, the use of steam is never a good idea when it comes to reglazed tub surfaces.
 It could quickly damage the finish, by getting underneath the coating or through any cracks.

 Have a stubborn stain or scratch on your refinished tub?

 In this type of situation where the bathtub gets stained or gets a not that deep scratch, we suggest the use of an automotive rubbing compound, which has a very fine grit in it, and if you scrub it onto the area for a couple of minutes it could bring back the shine.
 Once the stain or scratch disappears you can remove the product from the surface by scrubbing it with a wet cloth or washing it with some soap and then rinsing it.

 Can I bathe my dog in the refinished bathtub?